Stephan van Baarle: Party leader

 In July 2023 – shortly after the collapse of the fourth Rutte cabinet had triggered a November 2023 general election – Farid Azarkan announced that he would leave politics.
 Van Baarle succeeded him as parliamentary leader on 3 August, and he announced his intention to become Denk's lead candidate in a video featuring Azarkan.
 Van Baarle said that it was important for a new generation to take responsibility and that he would double down on the party's commitment to fight racism, exclusion, and xenophobia.
 Denk's board announced it had officially chosen Van Baarle as its lead candidate on 10 September.

 Following the 7 October 2023 Hamas attack on Israel, Van Baarle denounced shows of support to Israel from the Netherlands, referring to the country as an apartheid state.
 His party did not attend a commemoration for the attack's victims organized in the House of Representatives.
 Van Baarle also said the Dutch cabinet should highlight that cutting off the supply of water, electricity, and food to the Gaza Strip constituted a war crime.
 Online, his party spread maps of Israel including the occupied Palestinian territory fully covered by the flag of Palestine.
 Van Baarle clarified that he supported a one-state solution with Palestinian rule and equality between Muslims and Jews.

 During a 24 October debate in the House, Van Baarle used the Palestinian liberation slogan "From the river to the sea, Palestine will be free".
 Other members of parliament condemned his usage of the slogan, which they called antisemitic as it leaves no room for the State of Israel.
-When Sylvana Simons (BIJ1) repeated the words, Speaker Vera Bergkamp deprived her of the floor.
+When Bij1 MP Sylvana Simons repeated the slogan, Speaker Vera Bergkamp deprived her of the floor.
 A slim House majority supported a motion calling the slogan incitement to violence despite an earlier legal ruling deeming it not illegal.

 In March 2024, Van Baarle and leader of the far-right Forum for Democracy party Thierry Baudet were the only two parliamentary party leaders in the House of Representatives to abstain on supporting a statement against antisemitism.